THE GUERRILLA ANGEL REPORT by Lexie Cannes

 No More ‘Lying’: Law Bolsters Transgender Argentines : NPR.

-More on Judge Bill Graves: http://lexiecannes.wordpress.com/2012/09/28/aclu-appeals-judges-you-cant-change-what-god-gave-you-order-for-transgender-name-change/
+More on Judge Bill Graves: https://lexiecannes.wordpress.com/2012/09/28/aclu-appeals-judges-you-cant-change-what-god-gave-you-order-for-transgender-name-change/

 ———–